 Give Your Friend Some Slack

-Before you toss your friend the pink slip, make an attempt to tell them how you are feeling.
-It’s rare that both parties are on the same page, so reach out and let them know that you are upset that they’ve cancelled four times in the last month and are feeling hurt.
-People have the tendency to withdraw from social encounters when they have big things happening in their lives (work, marriage, problems, etc).
+Before you toss your friend the pink slip, attempt to tell them how you are feeling.
+It’s rare that both parties are on the same page, so reach out and let them know it upsets you that they’ve canceled four times in the last month and are feeling hurt.
+People have the tendency to withdraw from social encounters when they have big things happening in their lives (work, marriage problems, etc).
 If you feel like your friendship is worth saving, be resilient and give them a chance.

 Cut Your Losses

-You have to know when its time to try to mend a friendships, versus when it’s just time to move on.
-If your friendship has gradually come to an end and you don’t feel the need to reopen the wound it may be better to leave things as is.
+You have to know when it’s time to mend a friendship, versus when it’s just time to move on.
+If your friendship has gradually ended and you don’t feel the need to reopen the wound, it may be better to leave things as is.
 Once some time passes, it’s always an option to shoot the friend a Facebook message or email saying you hope they are doing well.

 Don’t Be Petty

-In today’s society, unless you are dealing with a crime-committer, you usually don’t need to be dramatic.
-By that I mean, no need to unfriend/unfollow the other person or avoid restaurants or parties that they are at.
-Set their social status to “hide” if you feel like you need space.
+In today’s society, unless you are dealing with a crime-committer, you rarely need to be dramatic.
+By that, I mean, no need to unfriend/unfollow the other person or avoid restaurants or parties they are at.
+Set their social status to “hide” if you feel you need space.

 Invest In Other Friendships

-Taking time to see friends that you feel connected to is one of the best ways to move on from a friend-breakup.
-Be sure not to talk about the ex-friend and instead use the opportunity to be the friend that you wish you had.
+Seeing friends you feel connected to is one of the best ways to move on from a friend-breakup.
+Be sure not to talk about the ex-friend and instead use the opportunity to be the friend you wish you had.
 Ask your other friends how they are doing, what’s going on in their lives, and be invested.

 Don’t Feel Guilty

-The feelings that you are having are completely normal, but don’t feel bad for cutting ties with a friend that doesn’t fit into your life anymore.
+The feelings you are having are completely normal but don’t feel bad for cutting ties with a friend that doesn’t fit into your life anymore.
 If you’ve given the relationship a fair chance and are just not getting what you need out of it, it’s okay to move on.

 It’s a tough area to navigate but unfortunately something that most of us have to deal with.
 We grow and evolve and that can bring us towards people or potentially drift further apart.
 Shrug it off, it happens.
-Who knows, down the line you may find your way back into each other’s lives.
-We’ve only got one life to life – why stress?
+Who knows, down the line, you may find your way back into each other’s lives.
+We’ve only got one life to live – why stress?